mempool/mempool/README.md

   npm run start
 ```

-When it's running you should see output like this:
+When it's running, you should see output like this:

 ```bash
   Mempool updated in 0.189 seconds